-The XDM Agent acts as a supporting entity to other CAB Server functions and supports interactions (i.e. document management operations, subscriptions/notifications, history access, forwarding, document share by reference) with CAB Application Usages [CAB XDMS].
+The XDM Agent acts as a supporting entity to other CAB Server functions and supports interactions (i.e. document management operations, subscriptions/notifications, history access, forwarding, document share by reference) with CAB Application Usages [CAB 1.1 XDMS].
 The document management operation supported for PCC Application Usageis limited to read-only.

-If CAB Server populates the CAB capability (i.e. CAB / non-CAB) through Presence Enabler [OMA Pres] and the CAB Server publishes the CAB capability as Permanent Presence State, then the XDM Agent SHALL interact with the Presence XDMS for this purpose as described in [OMA Pres TS] Section 5.1.3 “Manipulation of Permanent Presence State using XCAP”.
+If CAB Server populates the CAB capability (i.e. CAB / non-CAB) through Presence Enabler [Pres] and the CAB Server publishes the CAB capability as Permanent Presence State, then the XDM Agent SHALL interact with the Presence XDMS for this purpose as described in [Pres TS] Section 5.1.3 “Manipulation of Permanent Presence State using XCAP”.

-The XDM Agent SHALL support the following procedures as described in [OMA XDM Core] sub clause 6.1 “Procedures at the XDMC and the XDM Agent”:
+The XDM Agent SHALL support the following procedures as described in [XDM Core] sub-clause 6.1 “Procedures at the XDMC and the XDM Agent”: